-DIGC-265 P1 Tpc: Digital Cultures
+DIGC-265 P1 Tpc: Digital Cultures (3)

 This course will cover topics not otherwise offered in the interdisciplinary field of digital cultures, with a focus on artistic production.
 Courses topics will vary, and may include Videogame Theory, Virtual Performance, and Video Art and Installation.
 This course may be repeated with a different topic.
 Previously offered as ITDY 265.
-Fall 2012 Topic: Learning Technologies This course focuses on understanding and studying the use of emerging technologies as they are used for learning.
-Students will explore a variety of technologies in both business and academic organizations.
-These technologies include social networking, learning management systems, online classroom spaces, mobile technology and gaming.
+Spring 2013 Topic: Video Game Theory Students will analyze theories and concepts of commercial video games and video game design.
+Through reading and writing about games, students will learn the theoretical, narrative and in-game mechanical elements that make up notable games and genres both past and present.
+Students will use their newly acquired knowledge to work as a development studio creating their own independent video game using a web-based engine.

-DIGC-267 Tpc: Digital Technologies
+DIGC-267 Tpc: Digital Technologies (3)

 This course will cover topics not otherwise offered in the interdisciplinary field of digital technologies.
-Courses topics will vary, and may include Cognitive Science and Learning Technologies, Remix Production and Mobile Application Programming.
+Courses topics will vary, and may include Remix Production and Mobile Application Programming.
 This course may be repeated with a different topic.
+Fall 2013 Topic: The Networked World This course will examine the particular issues surrounding the network structure of relationships, and how that structure impacts our experience of and study of various entities, including search engines, social networks, the spread of technologies and the spread of viruses (both human and computer).